 before hanging it in the barn for curing.
 Photo by the Nichols family

-1959 William Britt and son Bruce with sleigh full of primed tobacco
+1959 William Britt and son Bruce with a sleigh full of primed tobacco

 photo by F Roy Johnson